-As Britain's long-standing favourite 'Lakes & Mountains' destination, Austria holidays continue to charm with their combination of fairytale features and local traditions.
-Pretty alpine villages, meadows, and old fashioned folklore take you back to quieter, unhurried times.
+As Britain's long-standing favourite 'Lakes & Mountains' destination, holidays in Austria continue to charm with their unique combination of fairytale features and local traditions, hearty cuisine and friendly welcome.
+Pretty alpine villages, meadows, and old fashioned folklore take you back to quieter and unhurried times.

-There are many different resorts to choose from including: Kitzbühel, Innsbruck, Salzburg, Lech, Fuschl and Mayrhofen.
-Holidays in Austria have something for everyone which is why so many guests return every year to this much-loved country.
-Whichever destination you choose, you will be welcomed with a friendly "Grüss Gott!".
+There are many different resorts to choose from including but not limited to: Kitzbühel, Seefeld, Salzburg, Lech, Fuschl and Mayrhofen.
+Holidays in Austria have something for everyone which is why so many of our guests return every year to this much-loved country and experience something different every single time.
+Whichever resort you choose, you will be welcomed with a friendly smile and greeting such as "Grüss Gott!".

 No. of Airports: 2